zenywallet/caprese/README.md

 ```

 #### Pending and worker
-Inside the `server:` block is called the server dispatch-level.
-Inside this block is called by multiple threads, it must not call wait and must return results immediately.
+The runnable level inside the `server:` block is called the server dispatch-level.
+Inside the block is called from multiple threads, it must not call functions that generate waits and must return results immediately.
 If the response cannot be returned immediately, return pending first and then process it in another worker thread.

 ```nim
 type